-- 1. Students will increase their knowledge of the Criminal Justice System. - 2.
-Students will demonstrate knowledge of theories associated with the causes of crime. - 3.
-Students will develop an understanding of various approaches to addressing crime. - Students will be able to identify primary branches of the Criminal Justice System and their respective role.
+1. Students will increase their knowledge of the Criminal Justice System.

+- 2. Students will demonstrate knowledge of theories associated with the causes of crime. - 3.
+Students will develop an understanding of various approaches to addressing crime. - 4.
+Students will be able to identify primary branches of the Criminal Justice System and their respective role.

-CIS 1203 Introduction to Computers
+CIS 2503 Microcomputer Business Apps

 ENG 1003 Composition I

 ENG 1013 Composition II

-HIST 2763 The United States to 1876, or
+HIST 2763 The United States to 1876 or

-HIST 2773 The United States since 1876, or
+HIST 2773 The United States since 1876 or

 POSC 2103 United States Government

 MATH 1113 Applied Math or higher level mathematics course

 PSY 2513 Introduction to Psychology

-SOC 2213 Principles of Sociology SPCH 1203 Oral Communication
+SOC 2213 Principles of Sociology

+SPCH 1203 Oral Communication or

+BUS 2563 Business Communications